William-165EGP/CIH_virus_explanation/readme.md

   6. Line 1358-1360 pushes ecx(0) into stack to fill other column of IOR
   7. Line 1361 push 40000501h pushes prompt code and other parameters into stack.
 The 05h is WRITE_TRACK
   8. Line 1362-1364 increments ecx as 1 and doubly pushes that into stack.
 The 1 represents Sector Count we wanna write
-* The procedure explanation for the preparation of execution
+* The procedure explanation for the preparation and execution
   1. Line 1366 mov esi, esp points esi to the top of stack
   2. Line 1367 sub esp, 0ach just preserve more space
   3. Line 1370 int 20h calls interrupt 20